Students are eligible to apply if they:

 There is no minimum GPA requirement and admissions standards vary across our partner colleges.
 In general, applicants with a GPA below 3.0 will need to demonstrate their readiness for academic success in college through their recommendations, essays and/or test scores.

-Due to COVID-19, the typical in-person, multi-day Phase III campus visits are not being conducted this year.
-Instead, semifinalists will participate in a one-day interactive virtual event between February 6-21 with 15-25 other semifinalists for the single college for which they were selected.
-Phase III allows students to learn more about the college as they participate in multiple evaluation activities that may include a personal interview, a real-time writing task, an academic seminar discussion, and group problem-solving activities.
-A parent or guardian will be invited to participate in a portion of the event.
-Partner colleges select finalists and decisions are emails on February 23.
+Semifinalists travel to the college for which they were selected for a two- or three-day on-campus event between January 29 – February 16.
+Phase III allows students to experience campus life as they participate in a four-part evaluation process that includes a personal interview, an on-site writing task, academic seminar discussions, and group problem-solving activities.
+A parent or guardian is invited to participate in a portion of the visit.
+Depending on local conditions, an alternative virtual event may also be offered.
+Partner colleges select finalists and decisions are emails on February 21.

 Final Decision and Announcement